Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Gastroesophageal Reflux Disease (GERD)

-Being overweight significantly increases your chances of developing GERD15, in particular when weight is stored in the abdomen.
+Being overweight, especially when excess weight is concentrated in the abdomen, significantly increases the risk of developing gastroesophageal reflux disease (GERD)12.
 This extra weight then puts pressure on your stomach and intestines, which can lead to more stomach acid traveling up into the esophagus.
-The result is heartburn, belching, chest pain, and other uncomfortable symptoms, which can interrupt a good night’s sleep.
+The result is heartburn, belching, chest pain, and other uncomfortable symptoms interrupting a good night’s sleep.

 Restless Legs Syndrome (RLS)

-Overweight or obese adults are more likely to have restless legs syndrome16 than those who aren’t overweight.
-Restless legs syndrome – the uncontrollable desire to move your legs, which is often worse in the evening and at night during sleep – is associated with lower dopamine level receptors in the brain.
-Obesity is also associated with lower dopamine levels in the brain, which scientists suggest may explain the connection17 between the two.
+Adults who are overweight or obese have a higher likelihood of experiencing restless legs syndrome13 compared to those who are not overweight.
+Restless legs syndrome—the uncontrollable desire to move your legs, often worse in the evening and at night during sleep—is associated with lower dopamine receptors in the brain.
+Obesity is also associated with lower dopamine levels in the brain, which scientists suggest may explain the connection14 between the two.

 Explore our picks for the best mattress for restless leg syndrome.